Call our freephone Advice Line NursesAdvice Line NursesAdvice Line Nurses: 0808 801 0899

 There are a number of ways you can make contact with people in your area as well to hear their views and learn about their experiences.
 You could:

-Scottish Health Council’s Participation Toolkit. and e-Participation Toolkit.
+For further more details information on how to use any of the above go to the Scottish Health Council’s Participation Toolkit. and e-Participation Toolkit.